 Faculty Career Tracks

-Feinberg’s core research and teaching faculty hold full-time or part-time appointments in one of five career tracks, or occasionally start on an undifferentiated track, allowing selection of a track at a later time.
+Feinberg’s core research and teaching faculty hold appointments in one of five career tracks, or occasionally start on an undifferentiated track, allowing selection of a track at a later time.

 The Clinician-Educator career track is for faculty who contribute to the clinical, educational and/or research missions of the medical school but whose major effort is in the areas of clinical practice, practice-related activities and/or education.
 Clinical faculty who spend the majority of their time in clinical practice or practice-related activities, but also perform some clinical research, should also be appointed in this track.
 This is a non-tenure-eligible career track.

 Faculty appointed on the Clinician-Educator track select two of the following five domain areas in which to specialize, and are evaluated for appointment and promotion based on their accomplishments and contributions in those domains:

 - Clinical impact and recognition